-New County Lead Volunteers will receive a series of face to face and remote interactions with the Growth and Communities Manager, in conjunction with the Regional Lead Volunteer, as part of a structured induction for the role.
-These interactions will also include an opportunity to develop a plan of action in the role with dedicated support from staff within the Growth and Communities Team to implement actions around developing and growing Scouting in the County.
+New County Lead Volunteers will receive a series of face to face and remote interactions with the Growth & Communities Manager, in conjunction with the Lead Volunteer for East Midlands England, as part of a structured induction for the role.
+These interactions will also include an opportunity to develop a plan of action in the role with dedicated support from staff within the Growth & Communities Team to implement actions around developing and growing Scouting in the County.